Bulletin Building, Rockhampton: History

-In May 1992, Australian Provincial Newspapers offered shares to the public through the Australian Stock Exchange, believing that the public should own their local newspaper.
+In May 1992, Australian Provincial Newspapers offered shares to the public through the Australian Securities Exchange, believing that the public should own their local newspaper.
 It was expected that this would raise and additional $80 million in revenue - this figure was well exceeded due to public demand.
 The funds have been earmarked for payment of existing debts and to allow for expansion of operations in their various plants, updating of computers and other facilities.

 The Morning Bulletin currently employs about 165 staff, including casual staff.
 The composing areas, production and editorial staff rotate between day and night shifts.
 Currently, the Morning Bulletin has a circulation of approximately 20,000 on weekdays and 26,500 on Saturdays.

 The Harris Web press, installed approximately 25 years ago, is the press utilised by Australian Provincial Newspapers and produces approximately 420 papers per minute.
 The printing press was removed from the Bulletin Building in 2007 and relocated to APN's new printing facilities in Hempenstall Street in the Rockhampton suburb of Kawana, a more industrial area of the city.

 After almost 88 years of working from the Bulletin Building, The Morning Bulletin ceased operations from the iconic multi-storey building on 21 March 2014.
 The newspaper temporarily relocated to an office at 35 Fitzroy Street, opposite the City Centre Plaza shopping centre.

 But despite the newspaper's editor, Frazer Pearce, favourably describing the Fitzroy Street building as "decades ahead" for the functionality of an evolving business, The Morning Bulletin only remained at the address for approximately six months.
 In late 2014, The Morning Bulletin moved again when the newspaper relocated to their current address at 220 Bolsover Street - a small ground-level office in a building shared with the ANZ Bank, Bank of Queensland and Ray White Real Estate.

 In August 2015, it was announced former Rockhampton resident Bevan Slattery had purchased the old Bulletin Building in Quay Street.
 At the time of purchase, Slattery said that he didn't have any firm plans for the Bulletin Building but hoped to eventually create a space to expand his business while helping other start-up companies.